Moisture meter: Damp wall, wet cellar - what to do?

 1. Initiate immediate measures

 A condensation dryer or heating the room is suitable as an immediate measure.
 Drying appliances or targeted ventilation help to reduce the current moisture content and delay mold.
 Regular airing also helps to reduce excess moisture and improve the indoor climate.
-You can find a step-by-step guide to drying out in our extended guide.
 These steps are crucial for effectively combating damp.

 1. Implementing long-term measures